wp-plugins/gpx2chart/readme.txt

 == Changelog ==

 = 0.3.3 =
 * removed bundle with Highcharts API.
 Library is not compatible with GPL.
-SO if you need to use Highcharts please download it yourself
+So if you need to use Highcharts please download it yourself

 = 0.3.2 =
 * Modified GPX-Parser to be a little bit more compatible for different type of GPX-files